-Market risk is defined as any fluctuation in the market value or investment exposure of the trading transaction.
+Market risk is defined as any fluctuation in the market value of transactions or trading investments.
 Therefore, market risk occurs when the Bank undertakes transactions which are exposed to fluctuation in market parameters, such as interest rates, foreign exchange rates, securities prices in capital and commodity markets, which may negatively affect both the revenue and capital position of the Bank.
-The Bank employs the market risk policy to ensure that the rules and procedures are in compliance with both the regulatory requirements and the Bank's policy.
-The Bank has a work unit, independent from risk originating units, to monitor and control market risk.
-It also regularly assesses and determines the capital reserves to buffer against market risk, which is compliant with the Bank of Thailand's regulations.
+The Bank employs the market risk policy to ensure that the rules and procedures comply with regulatory requirements and the Bank's internal policy.
+The Bank has a work unit responsible for monitoring and controlling market risks that operates independently from the units generating the risks.
+The Bank also regularly assesses and sets asides the capital reserves to buffer against market risk in accordance with the regulations set by the Bank of Thailand.